-Should Government or LA advice alter and/or new guidance issued Holywell School will review its Child Protection and Safeguarding policy and where necessary add a supporting appendix.
-This new addition to the Child Protection and Safeguarding policy once ratified will be shared with all staff
+Should Government or LA advice alter and/or new guidance issued Holywell C of E School will review its Child Protection and Safeguarding policy and where necessary add a supporting appendix.
+This new addition to the Child Protection and Safeguarding policy once ratified will be shared with all staff.